3.150 EXEMPTIONS FROM PLF PARTICIPATION

 (c) With respect to the alternative coverage required for exemption under Policy 3.150(C) regarding temporary admission to perform legal services in Oregon, any such coverage must be substantially equivalent to the mandatory coverage provided by the PLF, both in terms of applicable limits and scope of coverage, with the exception of any reasonable applicable deductible.

-(2) Active OSB members claiming exemption under any exemption category which requires the OSB member to maintain professional liability coverage for the attorney through an Acceptable Alternative Insurer must maintain the coverage at all times during the year while the exemption is in effect, and may be required to provide proof of such coverage upon request.
-Any OSB member who fails to maintain such coverage will be referred to the OSB for disciplinary action.
+(2) Active OSB licensees claiming exemption under any exemption category which requires the OSB licensee to maintain professional liability coverage for the OSB licensee through an Acceptable Alternative Insurer must maintain the coverage at all times during the year while the exemption is in effect, and may be required to provide proof of such coverage upon request.
+Any OSB licensee who fails to maintain such coverage is subject to potential disciplinary action by the OSB.

 (E) Requests for exemption will be handled in accordance with procedures adopted by the Chief Executive Officer.
-OSB members requesting exemption will be required to sign the following statement:
+OSB licensees requesting exemption will be required to sign the following statement:

 I hereby certify that I am exempt from the [year] assessment to the Professional Liability Fund for the following reason: